-As of April 7, 2020, Loloff had stored 140.7 acre-feet of water in the lined Loloff Pit that was diverted under free river conditions with the knowledge and approval of the water commissioner.
+Applicant is in the process of installing a staff gage in the reservoir to measure the amount of water in storage.
+The Applicant must submit reservoir accounting for the Loloff Reservoir in order to continue to be able to use water stored in this structure as a replacement source in this SWSP.
 Water was diverted into storage by diverting from the river at the Ogilvy Ditch, conveying the water down the ditch, and pumping the water from the ditch into the pit.
 A copy of an agreement between the Ogilvy Irrigating and Land Company and Mill Iron Mining LLC, which is associated with Loloff Construction, Inc., allowing for the use of the Ogilvy Ditch for this purpose was provided with the SWSP request and is attached to this approval.
 Under the agreement, Mill Iron Mining is entitled to use the first 200 acre-feet of free river water stored in the Loloff Pit annually for augmentation purposes.
 Metered pumping from Loloff Pit will be discharged into the unnamed natural seep located south of the property, from where it will work its way back to the Cache la Poudre River.
 As quantified in the past, 50% of the releases will be deemed to enter the river system as surface water, while the other 50% will be lagged back to the river system using the AWAS parameters previously described.
-For this plan period, you have projected that a total of 140 acre-feet of previously stored free river water will be pumped from the Loloff Pit, of which 70 acre-feet will return to the river as surface flows, and the remaining 70 acre-feet that will return to the river as subsurface return flows will result in 45.06 acre-feet of accretions at the river during this plan period.
+For this plan period, you have projected that a total of 83 acre-feet of previously stored free river water will be pumped from the Loloff Pit, of which 50% (41.5 acre-feet) will return to the river as surface flows, and 50% (41.5 acre-feet) will return to the river as subsurface return flows.
+Lagged subsurface return flows from past and projected deliveries of stored water will result in 37.67 acre-feet of accretions at the river during this plan period, in addition to the 41.5 acre-feet of water anticipated to enter the river as surface flow.